GCS: Generalized Cache Coherence For Efficient Synchronization: Motivation

 \subsection{Inefficiencies due to a Layered Design}

+Unfortunately, even well-optimized lock algorithms still trigger redundant cache-coherence transactions when layered atop cache-coherent substrates, resulting in additional lock handover latency and wasted interconnect bandwidth.
+We demonstrate this through an empirical evaluation of representative lock algorithms like MCS lock~\cite{mcslock}, \code{pthread} reader-writer lock~\cite{pthreadrwlock} and percpu reader-writer lock~\cite{linuxbrlock} in \S\ref{ssec:understandperf}.
+Ideally, each lock acquisition needs only one cache-coherence transaction (as explained in \S\ref{ssec:generalizedcc}).
+However, we find that even state-of-the-art lock algorithms trigger significantly more transactions and consequently observe millisecond-level lock acquisition latencies (Fig.~\ref{fig:eval_micro_perf}).

-We find that synchronization using well-optimized lock algorithms like MCS lock still triggers redundant inter-core communications via cache-coherence traffic, resulting in additional lock handover latency and interconnect bandwidth consumption.
-Consider the example of Fig.~\ref{fig:mcslock}.
-In this example, the queue entries of $T_1$ and $T_2$ reside in two separate cache lines, $C_1$ and $C_2$, respectively, for scalability.
-Between $t_2$ and $t_3$, $C_1$ and $C_2$ are both cached by $T_2$ with \textbf{M} permission because $T_2$ modified $T_1$'s {\code{next}} and created its own queue entry at $t_2$.
-When the lock ownership is transferred from $T_1$ to $T_2$ at $t_3$, it triggers three sequential cache-coherence transactions in the MSI protocol:
+To better understand how the layered approach leads to such redundant communications, we once again use the workflow of the MCS lock algorithm as an example (Fig.~\ref{fig:mcslock}).
+In this example, the queue entries of threads $T_1$ and $T_2$ reside in two separate cache lines, $C_1$ and $C_2$, respectively, for scalability.
+Between time $t_2$ and $t_3$, $C_1$ and $C_2$ are both cached by $T_2$ with \textbf{M} permission because $T_2$ modified $T_1$'s {\code{next}} and created its own queue entry at $t_2$.
+When the lock ownership is transferred from $T_1$ to $T_2$ at $t_3$, it triggers $3$ sequential cache-coherence transactions in the MSI protocol:

 \begin{enumerate}[itemsep=0pt, leftmargin=*] \item To find the next requestor, $T_1$ fetches $C_1$, which contains the \code{next} field within its queue entry with \textbf{S} permission since it has previously been cached by $T_2$ with \textbf{M} permission at time $t_2$ --- this \textbf{M}$\rightarrow$\textbf{S} transition triggers an invalidation, as discussed in \S\ref{ssec:background};